Venezuela: Architecture

+The architecture of this period is characterized by its discreet modesty, with the exception of some cities.
+The explanation lies in the socioeconomic conditions of the country.
+Venezuela did not offer then to the colonizers the immense riches kept by nature for later times.
 The simplification of technical problems, the renunciation of most of the decorative elements and variegated ostentations of fanciful baroque, the impossibility of using expensive materials and the consequent lack of craftsmen, contributed to establish a modest but well-defined physiognomy of the colonial architecture of Venezuela.

-During the colonial period, there were eventually confrontations between the Spanish conquerors and the barbarians that sailed along the Venezuelan coasts, in order to take over the provinces located on the coasts of the country.
-At that time, the kingdoms of Europe were facing an economic crisis, so English, Dutch, Portuguese and French armed crews arrived in Venezuela, with the purpose of appropriating the territories of the province and plundering the coastal cities.
+During the colonial period, there were eventually confrontations between the Spanish conquerors and the barbarians and pirates that sailed along the Venezuelan coasts, in order to take over the provinces located on the coasts of the country.